What is Plateletpheresis?

 How often can platelets be donated?

-The body replenishes platelets immediately.
-This enables a donor to donate as frequently as every 72 hours (3 days).
-However, donors may not donate platelets more than 12 times a year.
+Because the body replenishes platelets immediately, you can donate every four weeks.
+However, donors may not give platelets more than 12 times a year.

 Who is eligible to donate?